cognitedata/reveal/README.md

 If you want to read more details about the Bazel setup, see [bazel.md](https://github.com/cognitedata/application-services/tree/master/bazel.md).

+After that you need to install the dependencies with: `yarn --frozen-lockfile`.
+If you are not logged in with npm it will fail, so please follow the relevant [guide](https://cognitedata.atlassian.net/wiki/spaces/AD/pages/147424318/The+Definitive+Onboarding+Guide+for+Application+Developers)

+### For M1 chips users

+To be able to use the repository with an M1 chip you need:

+- run iterm/terminal in rosetta mode
+- install homebrew under rosetta (if 'which brew' gives you /opt/homebrew/bin, you need to uninstall it)
+- install nvm under rosetta
+- install node 14 with rosetta nvm
+- run `npm install -g yarn`
+- run `yarn --frozen-lockfile` at the root of this monorepo
+- run `brew install bazelisk`

 ## Running cypress

 To work with cypress, you might have to install some dependencies on your machine.